lullaby1024/Competitive_Landscape_Analysis/README.md

 # Competitive Landscape Analysis

 ## Overview
-The goal of this project is to perform competitive landscape analysis using ML techiniques such as similarity analysis and topic modeling.
+The goal of this project is to perform competitive landscape analysis using ML techniques such as similarity analysis and topic modeling.
 Business insights were drawn following a SWOT framework.

 ## Approach
 ### Preliminary step: research